Green Prompting: Characterizing Prompt-driven Energy Costs of LLM Inference: Related work

 \section{Related work}

-In recent years, deep neural networks (DNNs) have shown remarkable capabilities in different tasks and attracted broad attention from researchers.
-Research and development of these networks requires significant computational resources, leading to a considerable energy demand.
-Therefore, designing a energy-efficient DNNs is necessary.
+In recent years, deep neural networks (DNNs) have shown remarkable capabilities across a range of tasks and have attracted broad attention from researchers.
+Research and development of these networks require significant computational resources, leading to a considerable energy demand.
+Therefore, designing energy-efficient DNNs deployed in systems is necessary.

 Strubell et al. \cite{strubell2019nlp} quantified the approximate financial and environmental costs of training various LLMs.
-In the publication they introduced an approach to compute the total energy consumption of a model by adding up the power consumption of the GPU, CPU, and DRAM and then multiplying this value by the power usage effectiveness (PUE), accounting for the additional energy needed to sustain the entire computing infrastructure\cite{bai2024beyond}.
+In the publication, they introduced an approach to compute the total energy consumption of a model by adding up the power consumption of the GPU, CPU, and DRAM and then multiplying this value by the power usage effectiveness (PUE), accounting for the additional energy needed to sustain the entire computing infrastructure \cite{bai2024beyond}.

-Some works \cite{shoeybi2019megatron,narayanan2021efficient} have analyzed the training costs of larger LLMs, Narayanan et al. \cite{narayanan2021efficient} studied training of the NVIDIA Megatron-LM model.
-They show how tensor, pipeline, and data parallelism can be composed to scale to thousands of GPUs.
-Research works such as \cite{schmidt2021codecarbon,anthony2020carbontracker,henderson2020towards,lacoste2019quantifying,faiz2023llmcarbon} focus on developing software packages to track different models' energy usage and carbon emissions.
-Faiz et al. \cite{faiz2023llmcarbon} proposed LLMCarbon, an end-to-end carbon footprint projection model for LLMs.
-LLMCarbon uses machine learning methods to predict energy consumption and carbon footprint before actual training, enabling better resource allocation.
+Research presented in \cite{jegham_how_2025} describes the impact LLM inference via the lens of energy and water usage, as well as estimated carbon emissions.
+In \cite{samsi2023words}, the authors studied the computational and energy utilization of inference with LLMs.
+They used LLaMa 7B, 13B, and 65B as baselines.
+The experiments were conducted on two different datasets, Alpaca \cite{taori2023stanford} and GSM8K \cite{cobbe2021training}.
+While the paper benchmarks model's performance, similarly to \cite{jegham_how_2025} it does not explore the reasons behind the observed patterns.